Muhur21/flatiron-frontend-phase-1-project/README.md

 [MIT](https://choosealicense.com/licenses/mit/)

 ## Description of the items
-1. Eritean and Ethiopian women and Men wear a traditional woven scarf called a Netela (ነጠላ).
+1. Eritean and Ethiopian women and Men wear a traditional woven scarf called a Netela.
 This may use by to cover thier hears, or to cover the whole body during cold seasons.
 During church service is a must to wear by all orthodox church members.

 2. Zuria is a beautiful Eritean and Ethiopian dress use in cermonies.
 This dress is for all women regardless of the age